Tag: speak

 Psalm 93; Deuteronomy 11:18–21; Mark 16:19–20

-“Place these words…on your heart” and then forward to “…they went out and proclaimed the message everywhere.”One of the little truths about this passage in Deuteronomy is the very simple tool given that many turned into a soulless rule or merely room decor.
+“Place these words…on your heart” and then to “…they went out and proclaimed the message everywhere.”One of the little truths about this passage in Deuteronomy is the very simple tool given that many turned into a soulless rule or merely room decor.
 God directed that God’s word be placed everywhere in our lives, even on door frames!
 You can go to places like Michael’s and Hobby Lobby and find the available for room decor.
 You can do it simply with a piece of paper and tape.

 Honestly, I used to disparage the use of Scripture as decor, mostly because I saw it in too many homes and places that seemed anything but filled with God’s love.
 However, it is certainly not fair to God’s Word that I should be that way.
 As we read, it’s actually bad that I thought that way.
 I have found peace and redemptive actions in simply reading a verse of Scripture or that which reminds me of the Scriptures as I walk around my home.